Afghanistan - When to Visit

 Year-Round Essentials

-High-SPF sunscreen
+High-SPF sunscreen and quality sunglasses

-Basic first aid kit with altitude sickness medication
+Basic first-aid kit with altitude sickness medication

 Clothing